BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 through the state graph is disjoint &mdash; each attrib flows through a single transit, i.e. from an ipred to a state nub.
 In other words, the attribs that accumulate in a state nub matter to isocore compatibility testing, but they do not flow to isuccs.
-Attribs are introduced afresh for each transit by initializing each goto nub with the transit's kernel attribs attached.
+Attribs are introduced afresh for each transit by initializing each goto nub with a goto-kernel-filtered subset of the transit's kernel attribs attached.
 Given a goto nub that is incompatible with existing state nubs (if any), the goto nub is converted to a state nub.
 If, on the other hand, the goto nub is compatible with an existing state nub, the goto nub is merged into the state nub, including its kernel attribs.

 ## Remerging

-Redundant states can arise during IELR(1) state machine closure because `hocc` makes no effort to exclude to-be-orphaned states from consideration during isocore compatibility testing.
-Instead it implements a limited form of state remerging that iteratively merges states with isomorphic isucc graphs.
-Specifically, two isocoric states are remergeable if for all paired out transits one of the following holds:
+Redundant states can arise during IELR(1) state machine closure because `hocc` splits lanes that may lead to differing conflict resolutions, even though some split lanes may reconverge.
+These redundancies can be removed via a limited form of state remerging that iteratively merges states with isomorphic isucc graphs.
+Specifically, two isocoric states are remergeable if for all action lookaheads one of the following holds:

-- The out transits are identical.
+- The actions are identical.
-- The out transits are self-cyclic.
+- The actions are self-cyclic shifts.
+- One state reduces, and the other state takes no action.

 Iterative application of state remerging in practice works backward through the state graph, because remerging isocoric states' successors may enable subsequent remerging.